ramonvoges/Vimfest2017/talk.md

 First of all, I would like to thank Matthias for accepting my proposal and giving me the possibility to talk to all of you today!

 My name is Ramon Voges.
-I am not a developer or computer scientist, but a historian by profession, teaching at Paderborn University Early Modern History.
+I am not a developer or computer scientist, but a historian by profession, teaching Early Modern History at Paderborn University.
 And this is the first time I take part in a hackathon.
 With my talk I hope I can show that, although it is, as far as a I know, quite unusual for scholars of the humanities to attend a hackathon, this does not need to be so.

 In order to explain why a historian of the Early Modern Times considers himself a great fan of Vim and Neovim, I will start with a short survey of how I ended up with that awesome piece of software.
 In a next step, I will describe some of Neovim's features I find most useful.